sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 Horizontal structures can exist, but none can be across the vertical structures, only contained within them.
 So, if the "Savings" tribe decides to adopt a "back-end" chapter to try and coordinate the continuous learning in that area, they're free to do so, but that organization only lives within that tribe, never across tribes.

+## Collective code ownership

+The teams collectively own the whole codebase of the company.
+No team or person "owns" any part of the codebase.
+Nobody needs to ask permission to anybody else to access and modify any code.

+This holds true even across tribes.
+It's natural that some teams and tribes will focus more on specific areas, but this changes nothing about this point.

 ##### TODO

 - Salaries and incentives